duecredit/duecredit/README.rst

 Interaction
 -----------

-In default pubtrace should not impact any running computation, but with easy switch (e.g. via exporting environment variable PUBTRACE_ENABLE=1) upon exit (or via an explicit call) it would provide a list of references collected for the runtime.
+In default duecredit should not impact any running computation, but with easy switch (e.g. via exporting environment variable DUECREDIT_ENABLE=1) upon exit (or via an explicit call) it would provide a list of references collected for the runtime.